discordjs/guide/guide/message-components/interactions.md

 };
 ```

-The way this was previously set up returns from the `execute` function whenver it encounters an interaction that is not a `ChatInputCommandInteraction`, as shown on the highlighted line above.
+The way this was previously set up returns from the `execute` function whenever it encounters an interaction that is not a `ChatInputCommandInteraction`, as shown on the highlighted line above.
 The first change that needs to be made is to invert this logic, without actually changing the functionality.

 ```js {6,20}
 const { Events } = require('discord.js');